nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The proposed filter mechanism is facilitated by `FilterPredicate`.
-It implements `Predicate` with module and tast status conditions, stored as `moduleToCheck` and `statusToCheck`.
+It implements `Predicate` with module, completion status and link status conditions, stored as `module`, `isCompleted` and `isLinked`.
 Additionally, it implements the following operations:

-* `FilterPredicate#test(Task)` — Checks if a task fulfils the given module and/or completion status requirements.
+* `FilterPredicate#test(Task)` — Checks if a task fulfils the given module and/or completion status and/or link status requirements.
 * `FilterPredicate#toString()` — Returns a string representing all the conditions used during the filter operation.

 These operations are exposed in the `Model` interface as `Model#updateFilteredTaskList`.